Diangos/Vanadium2/README.md

 # Vanadium2
-Yet another form validator
+A powerful form validator written in vanilla JS with 0 dependencies.
+Just pop it into your project and get started.
+This project is (for now) a work in progress.
+This means it has limited functionality and is not properly tested.

-Initialize with `vanadium.init(validtionObject, validationOptions)`
+Initialize with `vanadium.init(validationObject, validatorConfig)`

 ## Validation object properties
 Despite being called an object, the validation object is actually an array of objects.
 Each object in the array is called and defines *a rule* that Vanadium will apply to one or more inputs (elements).